For a comprehensive review of the Europe market, click below:

 2001

-Paris, the capital of France, enjoys an exceptionally well-balanced mix of business and leisure demand, which allows the City of Lights to have both a broad seasonality and strong average rate.
-Alongside London, Paris has remained one of the two most desirable destinations for hotel investment in Europe for more than a decade.
+As the capital of France, Paris boasts a unique and well-balanced blend of business and leisure demand, which allows the City of Lights to have both a broad seasonality and strong average rate.
+Alongside London, Paris has remained one of the two most desirable destinations for hotel investment in Europe for over a decade.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.